Online Colleges in South Carolina

 Overview of Higher Education in South Carolina

-Tuition in the state is well above the national average, according to a 2016-2017 report by Collegeboard.org.
-In-state tuition and fees at South Carolina’s public 4-year institutions runs about $12,190, on average.
-Out-of-state students will pay around $29,740.
+NCES data shows that tuition in the state is thousands of dollars above the national average.
+In-state tuition and fees at South Carolina’s public 4-year institutions run about $13,013, on average.
+Out-of-state students will pay around $32,174.

 About Online Colleges in South Carolina

-A 2012 report by the NCES indicated that 5.9% of college students in South Carolina were enrolled exclusively in online courses.
-Another 16.2% were participating in a hybrid of online and on-campus courses.
-In the years since, numbers have gone up as colleges increase their online course offerings.
+2018 data from the NCES indicated that 10.7% of college students in South Carolina were enrolled exclusively in online courses.
+Another 22.3% were participating in a hybrid of online and on-campus courses.
+These numbers continue to rise as colleges increase their online course offerings.

-Clemson University offers several online degree and certificate programs, in both fully online and blended formats.
-Online graduate level programs are available in Athletic Leadership, Construction Science, and Wildlife and Fisheries Biology and many other areas.
+Clemson University offers several online degrees and certificate programs, in both fully online and blended formats.
+Online graduate-level programs are available in Athletic Leadership, Construction Science, Wildlife and Fisheries Resources, and many other areas.
 Clemson’s online graduate degree program for Education was ranked #1 in the nation by U.S. News and World Reports.